edgi-govdata-archiving/web-monitoring-db/README.md

 2. “Working storage” is used to store internal data, such as raw import data and import logs.
 Under a default configuration, this is your local disk in development and S3 in production.
 You can configure the S3 bucket used for it with the `AWS_WORKING_BUCKET` environment variable. **Everything in this storage area should be considered private and you should not expose it to the public web.**

 3. For historical reasons, EDGI’s deployment includes a third S3 bucket that is not directly accessed by the application.
 It’s where we store HTTP response bodies collected from [Versionista](https://versionista.com), a service we previously used for scraping government web pages.
 You can see it listed in [the example settings for `ALLOWED_ARCHIVE_HOSTS`](https://github.com/edgi-govdata-archiving/web-monitoring-db/blob/master/.env.example).

+## Releases

+New releases of the app are published automatically as Docker images by CircleCI when someone pushes to the `release` branch.
+They are availble at https://hub.docker.com/r/envirodgi.
+See [web-monitoring-ops](https://github.com/edgi-govdata-archiving/web-monitoring-ops) for how we deploy releases to actual web servers.

+Images are tagged with the SHA-1 of the git commit they were built from.
+For example, the image `envirodgi/db-rails-server:ddc246819a039465e7711a1abd61f67c14b7a320` was built from [commit `ddc246819a039465e7711a1abd61f67c14b7a320`](https://github.com/edgi-govdata-archiving/web-monitoring-db/commit/ddc246819a039465e7711a1abd61f67c14b7a320).

+We usually create *merge commits* on the `release` branch that note the PRs included in the release or any other relevant notes (e.g. [`Release #503, #504`](https://github.com/edgi-govdata-archiving/web-monitoring-db/commit/67e4510d1f2a8c7f01542cc86a6361539ef77fa5)).

 ## Code of Conduct